MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-app-registration.md

     :::image type="content" source="../../assets/images/include-files/new-registration.png" alt-text="Screenshot shows the New registration page on Azure AD Portal.":::

 4. Enter the name of your app, which is displayed to the user.
-The app name can be changed in later, if required.
+The app name can be changed later, if required.

-5. Select **Multitenant** as the type of user account that can access your app.
+5. Select **Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)**.

 6. Select **Register**.